projectcalico/calico/master/networking/bgp.md

 >**Note**: This command communicates with the local {{site.prodname}} agent and thus must be executed on the node whose status you are attempting to view.
 {: .alert .alert-info}

-#### Change the global AS number
+#### Change the default global AS number

-TBD
+By default, all Calico nodes use the 64512 autonomous system, unless a per-node AS has been specified for the node.
+This global default can be changed for all nodes by modifying the default BGP configuration resource.
+The following example command sets the global default AS number to be 64513.

+calicoctl patch bgpconfiguration default -p '{"spec": {"asNumber": “64513”}}'

+>**Note**: If the default BGP configuration resource does not exist, you will need to create it first.
+See BGP configuration for more information.
+{: .alert .alert-info}

-#### Change AS number for particular node
+#### Change AS number for a particular node

 You can configure an AS for a particular node by modifying the node object using calicoctl.
-For example, the following command changes the node named node-1 to belong to AS 64514.
+For example, the following command changes the node named **node-1** to belong to **AS 64514**.

 ```
 calicoctl patch node node-1 -p '{"spec": {"bgp": {“asNumber”: “64513”}}}'